feizc/GameTag/README.md

 Please send any questions, comments or bug reports to feizhengcong@ict.ac.cn.

 GameTag is a sequence tag generation algorithm for MS/MS specra.
-GameTag accrpts MS/MS spectra in the format of mgf, which can be  transformed from other formats by Open-pFind.
+GameTag accepts MS/MS spectra in the format of mgf, which can be  transformed from other formats by Open-pFind.

 # Requirements
 * Python 3